Desirable Rankings: Conclusion

-In future work, we plan to explore other properties of desirable rankings.
-For instance, we have discussed how desriable rankings are less prone to errors in inference due to idiosyncratic agent preferences.
-Formally, one could build a model in which student preferences over colleges are a combination of a common component (the college's overall quality) and an private component (a student's idiosyncratic preferences), and ask whether desirable rankings uncover the true quality ranking of colleges.
-This could also be compared with the more standard revealed preference approach of \cite{avery2013revealed}.
-Additionally, standard methods of calculating rankings (acceptance rates, citation counts) are problematic because they are susceptible to gaming.
+Having introduced desirability as a ranking paradigm and exhibited its potential in a real-world application, there are several additional conceptual reasons to prefer desirability-based methods, which open up avenues worth further exploration.
+Desirable rankings will be more robust to idiosyncratic preferences that are unique to a particular student, rather than the underlying quality of the college.
+By basing the ranking on the colleges a student desires (looking ``up'' a student's preference list, rather than ``down''), we are less likely to make incorrect inferences when a student prefers a lower-quality college for purely idiosyncratic reasons.
+This robustness is driven by the fact that desirable rankings work by sorting colleges using a shadow matching, which serves to filter out idiosyncratic preferences.
+This is an important feature of desirable rankings that stands in contrast to counting-based methods (such as the Borda count), which reward schools for simply appearing more frequently and higher on student lists.
+We expect that such approaches will be more susceptible to bias than desirability if agents inflate the rankings of certain schools for reasons other than quality.
+Second, as discussed in the Introduction, standard ``index'' methods for calculating rankings (based on factors such as acceptance rates) are problematic because they are susceptible to gaming on behalf of colleges.
 Notice that under a desirable ranking, for a college to be ranked higher, it must be desired by a student at a lower-ranked school.
 Thus, if a college wants to raise its rank, it must increase its quality to become a more attractive college.
-Thus, desirable rankings should provide better incentives for colleges to invest in quality improvement as opposed to strategies that artificially infltate their rankings.
-Formalizing this and showing that desirable rankings are less susceptible to gaming on the part of the colleges is an interesting question for future work.
+We expect desirable rankings to provide incentives for colleges to invest in quality improvement, rather than strategies that artificially inflate their rankings.
+Formalizing these properties of desirable rankings are interesting questions for future work.